South Korea’s omicron deaths surge amid faltering response

 The 621,266 new coronavirus cases diagnosed by health workers were also a record daily jump, shattering Wednesday’s previous high of 400,624.
 That pushed the national caseload to over 8.2 million, with more than 7.4 million cases added since the start of February.

 The outbreak has been significantly bigger than what had been forecast by government health authorities, who maintain that omicron is nearing its peak.
-Officials have tried to calm public fears amid concerns about a faltering pandemic response, saying that omicron is no more deadly than seasonal influenza for vaccinated people and less dangerous than the delta strain that hit the country hard in December and early January.

-South Korea still has a much lower rate of COVID-19 deaths in relation to size of population than the United States or many European nations, which officials attribute to high vaccinations with more than 68% of the population having received booster shots.
+Still, South Korea has a much lower rate of COVID-19 deaths in relation to population size than the United States or many European nations, which officials attribute to high vaccinations with more than 68% of the population having received booster shots.

 However, some experts say health officials clearly underestimated how the greater scale of outbreak would strain worn-out hospital workers who had just wiggled out of the delta surge.
 They criticize the government for sending the wrong message to the public by easing social distancing restrictions and effectively communicating that omicron is mild.